 Retirement equal to the Participant's Accrued Benefit.
 Participants with 10 Years of Service may elect to receive benefits at an Early Retirement date calculated in the same f.
-Pre-Retirement Death Benefit g.
+Pre-Retirement Death Benef i.
+Lump-Sum ii.
+Lump-Sum g.
 Post-Retirement Death Benefit

-- i.
-Lump-Sum The Beneficiary of active Participant's eligible for this benefit will receive a lump sum death benefit equal to 50 times the frozen monthly benefit based on level earnings and Service to October 31, 1997. - ii.
-10-Year Certain Annuity
+Lump- Sum The Beneficiary of active Participant's eligible for this benefit will receive a lump sum death benefit equal to 50 times the frozen monthly benefit based on level earnings and Service to October 31, 1997.